+More magical thinking at News Corp.
 Newspapers continue to gleefully report new Enhanced Media Metrics Australia figures showing declines in print circulation are being “easily offset” by online and mobile readership.
 Revenue, of course, is an entirely different matter, but why rain on the media’s parade?
 But The Australian‘s report on the latest figures (from surveys funded by newspaper industry group Newspaper Works) does deserve some scrutiny:

 “News Corp Australia’s Melbourne title, the Herald Sun, was the best performing masthead, with 4.19 million total monthly readers, up 1.7 per cent from 4.12 million the month before.